Berkshire Healthcare NHS FT RGB White LEFT

 Nighttime wetting

-We also advise that your child drinks 6-8 glasses of drink a day.
+We advise that your child drinks 6-8 glasses of drink a day.
 This should mainly be water, or well diluted fruit juice/squash.
 Milk should be given in moderation as it is classed as a food.
-Use this drinks chart to encourage them to drink.
-Make sure they drink on a school day too!
-By the end of a school day they should have had two thirds of their total drinks.
-Bowel and Bladder UK have lots of information on how to encourage a child to drink more water.
+Use our drinks chart to encourage them to drink.

 Make sure your child avoids caffeinated or fizzy drinks, and drinks with artificial flavourings, colourings, and sweeteners.
 Blackcurrant and orange favours in particular can irritate the bladder making it want to empty more regularly.

-If after following this advice your child is still bedwetting, the school nurses would be happy to give you further support.
+If, after following this advice, your child is still bedwetting, the school nurses would be happy to give you further support.
 Depending on the concern we may invite you to our enuresis (bedwetting) clinic or offer advice by telephone.

-• Eric website
+• Visit the BBUK website

 Nighttime Bedwetting Advice